If you’re not already teaching lessons online, many of us will be this week following Spring Break.

 Consider keeping an electric kettle next to you for cups of tea or even warm lemon water.
 Chef’s Choice Electric Glass Kettle is good quality and well-priced.

 Excess talking can also easily dry out the lips.
 Don’t forget a stash of chapstick!
-SW Basics Organic Beeswax Lip Balm
+SW Basics Organic Beeswax Lip Balm.
+I also love Burt’s Bees Chapstick.

 #5-6 Posture

-Some teachers will be set up at their pianos and others perhaps, like me at a desk with a keyboard next to it.
-In the latter case, (due to my shorter frame), using both a tiltable footrest and ergonomic wedge of some kind have been of great benefit to sitting with good posture at a desk for extended periods of time.
+Some teachers will be set up at their pianos and others, perhaps, like me, at a desk with a keyboard next to it.
+In the latter case (due to my shorter frame), using both a tiltable footrest and an ergonomic wedge of some kind has been of great benefit to sitting with good posture at a desk for extended periods of time.

 Eureka Ergonomic Tilt Adjustable Footrest